ekkinox/typesense-go-demo/README.md

 ```

 Then you can access the application on [http://localhost](http://localhost) to:
-- first populate the companies collection
+- first populate the companies collection with the `Wipe and append` button in `Manage companies` section
 - and then try to search for them

 ## Configuration